 All visa applicants must provide the following documents to the U.S. embassy or consulate at the time of their application:

 When applying for your non-immigrant visa, the U.S. Consular Officer interviewing you will assume that you plan to immigrate permanently to the U.S unless you prove otherwise.
 During the interview you will need to prove that you will only study temporarily in the U.S. and will return home after your studies are complete.
 Answer all questions truthfully but only provided information related to the question asked.
 Be prepared to answer the following confidently and clearly in English:

 We recommend practicing your visa interview with a family member or friend!

-To avoid problems or delays in obtaining your visa and entering the US, ensure that all of your immigration documents reflect the same name, exactly as it appears in your passport.
-Do not use “nicknames” or shortened names on any of your documents, including your passport, I-20 or DS-2019, entry visa stamp, I-94 card (completed in the airplane before your arrival) and any additional documents that you acquire after your arrival in the US.
+To avoid problems or delays in obtaining your visa and entering the United States, ensure that all of your immigration documents reflect the same name, exactly as it appears in your passport’s MRZ (Machine Readable Zone - the lines on the bottom of the biographical page).

-I-20s are issued by your college admissions office:
+I-20s are issued by the following:

 Major: The major field of study listed on your admission letter and the major field of study listed on your I-20 may not appear exactly the same.
 This is due to a coding discrepancy and is not a cause for concern.

 T.A.L. was created by the U.S. government as a guideline for consular offices to use in reviewing visa applications.
 The purpose is to prevent the export of goods, technology, or sensitive information.
 The list of T.A.L. specific fields is classified however a general overview of categories is available at the Department of State website.

 If your visa is denied, ask the consular officials to provide you with a written explanation of the denial, and contact ISSS for assistance.
 Email firstname.lastname@example.org and write “Visa Denial” in the subject line.